 Focus on the employee development aspect of the training

 Some workers may be put off by the idea of training as they may view it as a waste of time.
-One of the ways that you can frame it in a positive way is emphasising the career development that can be experienced from the training.
-This works well with accreditations and qualifications that can improve employability.
+One of the ways that you can frame it in a positive way is emphasizing the career development that can be experienced from the training.
+This works well with accreditations and qualifications that can improve employability within the health and safety jobs sector.

 Reward good behavioural safety examples that result from the training